 Can I keep my phone number?

 Yes, and it’s far easier than you might think.
-You will need to contact your current provider and request something called a PAC code.
-You then pass this code on to your new provider and your phone number will be moved across to your new SIM.
+You will need to contact your current provider and request a PAC code, which can even be done by text.
+You then pass this code on to your new provider and your phone number will be moved to your new SIM.